Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 If unspecified on the command line, the default target is assumed to be

-.
+$(PROJECT).
 To change this, define the macro DEFAULT_BUILD_TARGET

-before including rules-ext.vc
+before including rules-ext.vc.
+For example,

 DEFAULT_BUILD_TARGET = release